Find out how much your property is worth in 30 seconds

 Median house price (est.)

 Deepdene trades on scarcity.
-There are so few sales that a couple of results can move the median considerably.
-Owners here tend not to sell under pressure, which limits distress.
+A couple of results can move the median considerably.
+Owners here tend not to sell under pressure, which limits distress stock.

 3